 A really good tortilla needs to be golden brown and firm at the outside, and a bit liquid inside.
 It can be served either hot or cold.

 Tortilla can be eaten in a sandwich or as a pincho to join your beer.
-When looking for traditional food in Madrid, it doesn’t get anymore traditional then with having a tasty tortilla.
+When looking for famous food in Madrid, it doesn’t get anymore traditional then with having a tasty tortilla.

-Best restaurants in Madrid to eat Spanish omelet (tortilla):
+Best places to eat in Madrid for Spanish omelet (tortilla):

 - La Ardosa

 - Juana La Loca (the star dish is tortilla with caramelized onions)